samardolui/DisasterResponse/README.md

 Result of a sample message categorization
 ![Result 2](https://raw.githubusercontent.com/samardolui/DisasterResponse/master/images/dis_res2.PNG)

+Though the model generalized well for most of the categories, some categories like 'child alone','shops','offer' simply did not have enough data to train on.
+In class imbalance problem like this , the model usually develops a bias towards the majority classes.
+As a possible next step, we can explore various strategies to handle this problem.
+* Gathering more data
+* Oversampling the minority and/or undersampling the majority class
+* Generating synthetic data

+[This](https://machinelearningmastery.com/tactics-to-combat-imbalanced-classes-in-your-machine-learning-dataset/) awesome article by Jason Brownlee discusses this in more detail.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Credits to Udacity and [Figure Eight](https://www.figure-eight.com/dataset/combined-disaster-response-data/)  for coming up with the awesome project idea and compiling the dataset.
+Credits to [Udacity](https://www.udacity.com/) and [Figure Eight](https://www.figure-eight.com/dataset/combined-disaster-response-data/)  for coming up with the awesome project idea and compiling the dataset.